DracoBlue/jsb/README.md

 Example
 -------

-Include the JsBehaviourToolkit into your website with the following meta tag (before you define any behaviours):
+Include the jsb into your website with the following meta tag (before you define any behaviours):

-    <script type="text/javascript" src="js/JsBehaviourToolkit.js"> </script>
+    <script type="text/javascript" src="js/jsb.js"> </script>

 Additionally add this one: